Eschatologue/CM_wiki/docs/class/fighter/psi-warrior.md

 You can shield yourself and others with telekinetic force.
 As a **:rsc-b: Bonus Action**{ .rsc }, you can choose creatures, including yourself, within 30 feet of yourself, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
 Each of the chosen creatures has Half Cover for 1 minute or until you have the Incapacitated condition.

-Once you use this feature, you can't do so again until you finish a Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest** unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 ### Level 18: Telekinetic Master

 You always have the [:spell-lv5: Telekinesis](../../spells/description/core/level-5.md#telekinesis) spell prepared.
 With this feature, you can cast it without a spell slot or components, and your spellcasting ability for it is Intelligence.
 On each of your turns while you maintain Concentration on it, including the turn when you cast it, you can make one attack with a weapon as a  **:rsc-b: Bonus Action**{ .rsc }.

-Once you cast the spell with this feature, you can't do so in this way again until you finish a Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you cast the spell with this feature, you can't do so in this way again until you finish a **:rest-long: Long Rest** unless you expend a Psionic Energy Die (no action required) to restore your use of it.